Roulette Green Payout: Betting on the Unexpected

 Strategic Considerations

-Choosing when to bet on green pockets—specifically the zeros—doesn't alter the overall house advantage, as these bets pay the same as others.
+Choosing when to bet on green pockets, specifically the zeros, doesn't alter the overall house advantage, as these bets pay the same as others.
 However, the type of roulette wheel you play on significantly impacts your odds.

 When to Bet on Green Pockets

 Betting on the green pockets makes no difference to the overall House Advantage of the game.
-The green bets pay exactly the same as all the other bets and offer no further incentive to bet on them.
+The green bets pay exactly the same as all the other straight-up bets.
+Having said that, the best opportunity for any player is to bet on the wheel, which has only one green pocket, the single zero.

+It means that you’re looking at a European wheel, which has the lowest House Advantage working against you.
 Check if the wheel includes the En Prison or La Partage rule (and you will only ever find one or the other in action on the wheel, never both).

 Betting on the green pockets can also be seen as a bit of insurance with another strategy in place.
 For example, if you are betting a Paroli system on Red and you started with a $10 bet, by the time you have hit three winners in a row, you would have an $80 bet on Red.
 So a small bet of $4 on the 0/00 Split would pay $68 if one of the zeroes should hit.